clay/docusaurus-github-action/README.md

 The project can update the version of the documentation using the `package.json` semantic version as its reference.
 This will only work with minor or patch updates for the first documentation versioning or in case of a major update you will need to perform this update manually.
 [Here](https://docusaurus.io/docs/en/versioning) you can check the steps to do the manual version update.

+## Filter and install
+We need to install the `Docusaurus` dependencies to process with the action; we use the [npm install action](https://github.com/actions/npm) to this purpose.

+Also, we only activate the action when there is an update on the `master branch`.
+We use the [filter action](https://github.com/actions/bin/tree/master/filter) to check if the event that we target perform an update on master.

 ---

 We use the `args` attribute to know which action we need to run as you can see on the `main.workflow` example.